SpaceVim/SpaceVim/docs/documentation.md

   by default, it is `false`.
 - **description**: short description of the task

+When start a new task, it will kill the previous task.
+If you want to keep the task run in background, set `isBackground` to `true`.

 SpaceVim supports variable substitution in task, The following predefined variables are supported:

 - **\${workspaceFolder}**: - the project root directory